 When Exercise Science (PSE4U) is not presented, the student may use another Grade 12 U/M course and also provide a letter from his/her high school explaining the circumstances that have prevented him/her from doing so.
+Letters must be addressed to the Admissions Committee, Undergraduate Program Office, Faculty of Physical Education and Health, University of Toronto, 55 Harbord St., Toronto, Ontario, M5S 2W6.
 All applicants must present the English, Math and Biology requirements.